 Advances in time resolved X-ray and Neutron computed tomography (CT) now provide an effective means of understanding the full-field damage in 3D over time of engineering materials and components in situ within the physics-based framework of fracture mechanics.
 These techniques are shining new light on ways to tailor the mechanical performance as a function of deformation and environment.
 Complementing post-mortem SEM, OM, etc., CT enables the potency of defects to be assessed, fracture mechanics quantities to be quantified in real time, or in a time-lapse manner over longer timescales, in components and test-pieces under static, fatigue, corrosion or thermomechanical loading.
 It can be combined with DIC/DVC to map strain fields, or with diffraction to map stress fields, or to quantitatively probe Processing-Structure-Property-Performance relationships in, for example, additive manufacturing.
 It can be used to setup up image-based multi-scale fracture mechanics modelling, or to validate analytical or numerical fracture mechanics models of damage accumulation.
 It can contribute to the estimation of safe life or to the qualification of safety critical parts, reducing the likelihood of unexpected failures, extending service lives and lowering maintenance costs.
 Contributions will encompass studies in structural mechanics, advanced materials, across the mechanical, aero, civil and materials sciences.

-SS#10 - Honoring the Career of Dr. Francesco Lanza di Scalea (by invitation only)
+SS#10 - Celebrating the Career of Dr. Francesco Lanza di Scalea (by invitation only)

 Piervincenzo Rizzo